alvarobartt/investpy/README.md

 # investpy — a Python package for financial historical data extraction from Investing

 investpy is a Python package to retrieve real-time historical data from [Investing](https://www.investing.com/).
-It provides historical data retrieval from up to **29.628 STOCKS, 81.024 FUNDS, 11.366 ETFs, 1.889 CURRENCY CROSSES and 7.797 INDICES from all over the world**.
+It provides historical data retrieval from up to **29.628 stocks, 81.024 funds, 11.366 etfs, 1.889 currency crosses and 7.797 indices**.
 Basically, investpy allows you to download historical data from almost all the financial products indexed in Investing.com.
 All the data that can be retrieved includes data from all over the world, from countries such as: **United States, France, India, Spain, Russia or Germany, amongst many others**.
 Therefore, investpy is intended to wrap up all the available data from Investing.com, so that it can be retrieved via Python for